Georgetown Hoyas Logo

 The Georgetown Hoyas have an official font, Adobe Caslon.
 However, the creators of the sports team’s emblem used a distinctive style: they drew a unique letter, “G,” with unusual angles and protrusions.

-The emblem’s palette fully corresponds to the university tradition.
+The emblem’s palette fully aligns with the university’s tradition.
 It is based on two colors:

-They began to be used in 1876 at the initiative of the rowing team, who considered such a combination of shades ideal for a boat club.
-The combination of gray and blue has passed through the centuries and adorns the modern logos of the Georgetown Hoyas.
+They were first used in 1876 at the initiative of the rowing team, who considered such a combination of shades ideal for a boat club.
+The combination of gray and blue has endured for centuries and adorns the modern logos of the Georgetown Hoyas.